 Tripper could very well be another generic blog if I had put my mind to it, but I would rather nag present and future readers with the principles of sustainable cultural tourism and why I vouch for this type of traveling.
 I think the real first click happened when I did extensive research and wrote a certain post about sardines in Lisbon from the heart – my most famous blog post to date.

-At the end of every year, I write a somewhat personal and reflective blog post about the blog’s vision and mission and the future.
-I could make a recap of all the amazing opportunities the (incredibly nichey) blog brought me in 2017 – covering the 5th edition of the Azores Fringe Festival on Pico Island; reviewing a budget hotel in Madrid that restores buildings and blends in with the local communities; connecting with small wine producers at the slightly offbeat Rota das Vinhas do Pó; interviewing Gonçalo Almedida, the young film director who’s on his way to presenting his short film at the Sundance Film Festival; becoming a Green Destinations Ambassador; discovering the city of Maia and its commitment to sustainable tourism; getting to know travel startups willing to make a dent in the tourism industry by supporting the local economy; being part of an international tourism board’s campaign on tribal cultural tourism.
+At the end of every year, I used to write a somewhat personal and reflective blog post about the blog’s vision and mission and the future.
+This year, I could make a recap of all the amazing opportunities the (incredibly nichey) blog brought me in 2017 – covering the 5th edition of the Azores Fringe Festival on Pico Island; reviewing a budget hotel in Madrid that restores buildings and blends in with the local communities; connecting with small wine producers at the slightly offbeat Rota das Vinhas do Pó; interviewing Gonçalo Almedida, the young film director who’s on his way to presenting his short film at the Sundance Film Festival; becoming a Green Destinations Ambassador; discovering the city of Maia and its commitment to sustainable tourism; getting to know travel startups willing to make a dent in the tourism industry by supporting the local economy; being part of an international tourism board’s campaign on tribal cultural tourism.

 For those who don’t know what sustainable cultural tourism is (or should be), I’ll do my best to spread the knowledge in this blog post.
 If you have questions or additional tips, leave a comment below or drop me an email.